 The Baltimore Consort is in its 33rd season as one of America's favorite early music ensembles.
 The Consort has made fourteen recordings on the Dorian label and has toured widely in the United States, Canada, and Europe.
 Vocalists for the 2014 season will be two young superstars, the phenomenal countertenor Jose Lemos and the brilliant soprano Danielle Svonavec.

 For more information, visit www.baltcons.com.
 The Peterson Concert Series is free and open to all through the support of the Peterson Foundation.
 Doors to the Cole Auditorium will open at 3 pm, seating is limited and available on first come, first served basis.
-For more information, please contact David Waring, Music Librarian at email@example.com or (203) 622-7917.
+For more information, please email the Music Librarian or call (203) 622-7917.

 Subscribe to the Greenwich Library eNewsletter.

 Like Greenwich Library on Facebook.